mitchelldm/crole/README.md

 Build using CMake.
 Crole will built as a static library, tests will be built in `crole-test`.

 # License
-Crole is licensed under the Mozilla Public License v2, meaning you can use it in open source or proprietary programs provided you publish modifications made to Crole.
+Crole is licensed under the Mozilla Public License v2.